Second Stage Lensmen: Plot synopsis

 He keeps the Patrol advised of the construction and the progress of the fleet via his Lens, so when Thrale launches its attack, they sail into a carefully planned trap.
-Since the Boskonian fleet that attacked Earth was completely destroyed by the Sunbeam, and no word of the weapon could be sent back to Boskonia, the Tyrant's fleet sailed directly into the path of the Sunbeam, and between Sunbeam and the Patrol Grand Fleet, it was totally destroyed.
+Since the Boskonian fleet that attacked Earth was completely destroyed by the Sunbeam, and no word of the weapon could be sent back to Boskonia, the Tyrant's fleet sailed directly into the path of the Sunbeam, and between Sunbeam and the Patrol's Grand Fleet, it was totally destroyed.
 The ship Kinnison and Fossten were on wasn't destroyed because Kinnison disabled its drive and it dropped out of the fleet just before the battle was joined.

 While the patrol was taking care of the Boskonian fleet, Kimball faces off against Fossten.
 A battle royal ensues, deadly to the crew members even though it was fought with mental weapons.
 The spent forces bouncing off the mental shields of the two combatants were enough to destroy the minds of all the crew members of the ship.
 Kinnison at last beats down Fossten's mental shield and what he sees before him is basically just a brain, looking enough like Mentor of Arisia to be his brother.
 Kinnison sends a lensed thought to Mentor and asks what an Arisian is doing leading Boskone?
 Mentor's explanation satisfies Kinnison so he never realizes that in actuality, he has just defeated and destroyed Gharlane of Eddore, the entity who, as Nero, Gray Roger, and many others, was responsible for most of the death and misery in Earth's history.
 Mentor has used his mental power to make Kinnison see what he thinks is an Arisian instead of Gharlane's actual form.
 The time has not yet come for any member of Civilization to see what the ultimate leaders of Boskone actually are.

 Kimball Kinnison returns to Thrale with agents of the Patrol to begin the slow and painful process of bringing Thrale and the rest of Boskonia into Civilization.
 While Kinnison is taking over the warm-blooded, oxygen-breathing part of Boskonia, Nadreck is doing the same with the Onlonians, leaders of the frigid world dwellers of Boskonia.
 Nadreck isn't Kinnison and goes about it in a completely different way, but the results are the same and Onlo falls.
 Civilization and the Galactic Patrol are now in control of both the first and second galaxy.

 The book ends with Kinnison being made Galactic Coordinator of the Second Galaxy and finally marrying Clarissa MacDougall.